jacques/backup-scripts/README.md

 # Backup Scripts

-Various backup scripts for backing up your Shared Hosting account on TextDrive's Shared Hosting service.
-Can also be used for backing up data on Joyent SmartMachines.
+Various backup scripts for backing up your Shared Hosting account on Kaizen Gardens Shared Hosting service.
+Can also be used for backing up data on Joyent SmartMachines and TextDrive's legacy Shared Hosting service.

 ## Getting Started

-Currenty expects to be run under SmartOS zones (useful if you're on a TextDrive Shared Hosting account on SmartOS or a Joyent SmartMachine).
+Currenty expects to be run under SmartOS zones (useful if you're on a Kaizen Gardens Shared Hosting account on SmartOS or a Joyent SmartMachine).

 ### SSH Keys